 Cloud offerings continue to mature and improve and can help address pains you may have in your own IT environment.
 Perhaps your IT budgets are getting squeezed, and the monthly subscription model of the cloud is more appealing than another cash outlay for more hardware.
 Or, perhaps your application has problems with uptime and availability, and moving to the cloud will make things go smoother.

-Before you make the leap to the cloud, it’s important to pin down your key reasons for doing so, and to make sure you’re ready on both the business and technical side.
+Before you make the leap, it’s important to conduct a cloud migration assessment to pin down your key reasons for migrating to the cloud and make sure you’re ready on both the business and technical side.
 A thorough project assessment will ensure that the cloud is the right option for you, and will help you realize the most value from your move.

 Spinning up new resources in the Cloud usually takes no more than a few clicks and a few minutes.
 Contrast this with the time it takes to allocate new resources either via requesting virtual resources from a traditional IT department or acquiring and provisioning new hardware, likely on the order of several hours to several weeks.

 Cloud options are low friction and can help your team move quickly.
 In the past, this easy resource allocation was cause for concern for companies worried about runaway spending or IT departments wanting to maintain some level of control.
 When creating new resources is easy, they begin to seem infinite—infrastructure (and therefore cost) can begin to proliferate.
 The good news is that major cloud providers like Azure and AWS have tools to allow administrative oversight on resource allocation while still providing teams the ability to bring up new resources in a self-serving manner.